w3rix/HRProject-/README.md

 ## 📬 Contact

 Developed by Meriç Cengiz [@w3rix](https://github.com/mericcode)!

+---
-All rights reserved!
+🔒 All rights reserved.
+This project is the property of Meri..
+Unauthorized use, distribution or modification is prohibited.
 ---

 > This README will grow as the project evolves.
 Keep pushing 👊